dmuth/splunk-lab/README.md

 ## Free Sources of Data

-I put together this curated list of free sources of data which can be pulled into Splunk via one of the includes apps:
+I put together this curated list of free sources of data which can be pulled into Splunk via one of the included apps:

 - Free
     - RSS